Thieves' Guild 8: Publication history

 Gamelords first published Thieves' Guild in 1980.
 Over the next four years, they released nine more supplements, including Thieves' Guild 8 in 1983, a 32-page softcover book written by Kerry Lloyd, Alfred Hipkins, and Janet Trautvetter, with artwork by Becky Harding, Denis Loubet, Wallace Miller, Larry Shade, Hannah M. G. Shapero, John Statema, and Janet Trautvetter.

 Reception

-Chris Hunter reviewed both Thieves' Guild 8 and Thieves' Guild 9: Escape From the Ashwood Mines for Imagine magazine, and stated that "The scenarios are all very good though some need a little extra work to flesh them out."
+Chris Hunter reviewed Thieves' Guild 8 and Thieves' Guild 9: Escape From the Ashwood Mines for Imagine magazine and stated, "The scenarios are all very good though some need a little extra work to flesh them out."